Bolexzy/alx-low_level_programming/0x03-debugging/README.md

 # Debugging

-Project done during Full Stack Software Engineering studies at Holberton School.
+Project done during Full Stack Software Engineering studies at Alx.
 It aims to learn how to debug in C language.

 ## Technologies